Strategic Solutions Research Presents Nielsen Audio October '22 Ratings Today

 -

-NIELSEN AUDIO OCTOBER '22 Ratings out TODAY for BATON ROUGE, LOUISVILLE, NEW ORLEANS, OKLAHOMA CITY, and PUERTO RICO.
+NIELSEN AUDIO OCTOBER '22 Ratings out TODAY for DAYTON, FT.
+MYERS-NAPLES, GRAND RAPIDS, METRO FAIRFIELD COUNTY, TUCSON, and TULSA.
 Find ratings for subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming WEDNESDAY 11/9, OCTOBER '22 Ratings for BIRMINGHAM, BUFFALO-NIAGARA FALLS, GREENVILLE-SPARTANBURG, RICHMOND, and ROCHESTER, NY.
+Coming TUESDAY 11/15, OCTOBER '22 Ratings for ALBUQUERQUE, ALLENTOWN-BETHLEHEM, EL PASO, FRESNO, HONOLULU, KNOXVILLE, and WILKES BARRE-SCRANTON.